This information describes fertility preservation options for women who are starting cancer treatment. It explains:

 - Blood tests to measure the levels of hormones related to fertility, including follicle stimulating hormone (FSH) and anti-mullerian hormone (AMH).

-- Ovarian stimulation: If you decide to proceed, you will start giving yourself hormone injections each day for about 10 days.
+- Ovarian stimulation: If you decide to proceed, you will need to give yourself hormone injections (shots) each day for about 10 days.
 A nurse at the fertility center will teach you how to do this.
 These hormones will stimulate multiple eggs in your ovaries to mature.
 You don’t need to be at any particular phase in your menstrual cycle to begin.

 - During this period of stimulation, you will see the RE almost every other day for blood tests and ultrasounds.
 These tests show how your ovaries are responding to the hormones.
 If needed, your RE may change the doses of the hormones.
 Once your eggs are fully mature, the egg retrieval will be scheduled.